 Point cloud scene layers provide fast display of large volumes of symbolized and filtered point cloud data.
 They are optimized for the display and sharing of many kinds of sensor data, including lidar.
 Point cloud scene layers can be built directly from a LAS dataset layer and help support sharing 3D point cloud content across the platform.
 LAS, ZLAS and LAZ files are supported by a point cloud scene layer.
 You create point cloud scene layers by generating a scene layer package (.slpk) file on disk and publishing it as a scene service on ArcGIS Enterprise or ArcGIS Online.
 Optionally, you can preview the scene layer package as a layer directly in ArcGIS Pro.

-A point cloud scene layer is be created using the Create Point Cloud Scene Layer Package geoprocessing tool.
+A point cloud scene layer is created using the Create Point Cloud Scene Layer Package geoprocessing tool.
 A point cloud scene layer supports point cloud data in LAS format and Optimized LAS (.ZLAS) format, which is referenced by a LAS dataset.
 Individual and folders of LAS, ZLAS and LAZ files can also be used as input to the Create Point Cloud Scene Layer Package tool.
 Symbology and point filtering that has been applied to the points of a LAS dataset layer will be used to create the point cloud scene layer.
 The default elevation symbology, and no point filtering will be used to create a point cloud scene layer when individual files, or a folder of files is used as input to the tool.

 A point cloud scene layer is only supported in the 3D Layers category of a scene.
 When displaying a point cloud scene layer in a scene, you can quickly view attribute information about a particular point using the Explore tool .
 The default pop-up window displays a formatted list of attributes when a point is selected in a scene view.
 For more information on pop-ups see: Pop-ups.

-Visualization and display control for a point cloud scene layer can be found from the Appearance tab.
+Visualization and display control for a point cloud scene layer can be found on the Appearance tab.
 To access the Appearance tab, select a point cloud scene layer in the Contents pane, and click the Appearance tab.
 Set the minimum and maximum visibility range to use for the point cloud scene layer.
 Drag the swipe tool to reveal layers beneath the chosen point cloud scene layer.

 Snapping is used to help edit geographic data in ArcGIS Pro.
 When snapping is enabled you are able to select a point from a point cloud scene layer to use during your edit session.